rachitdalal21/cs414-f18-001-Sparkans/server/README.md

 ## Running
 To run the server use "java -jar server-*.jar" on the .jar file located in /server/target/
 #
-If you're in a bash enviroment the run.sh script at the project root will build and run the server.
+If you're in a bash enviroment the "run" script at the project root will build and run the server.
 #
 The server runs on localhost:31406